 2. Taping

-While we’re on the subject of must-haves, a simple medical tape can be applied to hotspots where blisters might form.
+Blister tape or moleskin can be applied to hot spots where blisters might form.
 Again, this won’t prevent the blister, but it can protect a suspected area for long enough.

 Preventing blisters on the Camino starts with a good pair of shoes that give your feet the comfort they need for the long walk ahead.
-Small adjustments like drying your socks and using protective products help, but if blisters appear, knowing how to treat them will keep you safe, healthy, and above all – moving!
+Small adjustments like drying your socks and using protective products help, but if blisters appear, knowing how to treat them will keep you safe, healthy, and moving.